sib-swiss/SPARQL_course/docs/gba1.md

 **After having completed this chapter, you will be able to:**

-- Understand the structure of a simple '`biological`' database encoded in turtle
+- Understand the structure of a simple '`biological`' database encoded in Turtle
 - Write simple SELECT SPARQL queries